uofa/funnelback-php/README.md

 This library provides a PHP client to the Funnelback Seach API.

+The goal of this library is to provide a clean and simple interface to Funnelback search.

+The key properties are available behind model objects and their methods.

 ## Installation

 This project can be installed using Composer.
 Add the following to your composer.json: